faraz107/2019-nCoV-T-Cell-Vaccine-Candidates/README.md

  ### Troubleshooting

- For any questions or comments related to the code and data, please email at faraz107@gmail.com.
+ For any questions or comments related to the code and data, please send email to: faraz107@gmail.com.